Important Registration & Attendance Information

 Reference the campus map to identify where your assigned parking is located as well as other parking options while on campus.

 - Intensives students will be receiving a parking pass through either mail or email (to print out).
-If one should not arrive before you leave for your intensive, you can obtain one from one of our hospitality staff working at your class location.
+If one should not arrive before you leave for your intensive, you can obtain one from the Liberty University Police Department.

 - If your class meets at the Liberty Mountain Conference Center, please ensure that you are parking at a Liberty designated spot.
 These spots will have a Liberty University plaque and painted yellow.